Great Basin Hiking Trails

 Bristlecone Trail

 Experience one of the many reasons this national park is celebrated with a hiking trail that leads through a grove of the world’s oldest living trees.
 From the Wheeler Peak Campground and parking area, hit the Bristlecone Trail that leads up and into the mountains with interpretive signs detailing the old growth and significance of these ancient beauties.
-Understanding the incredible age of these trees was a study that was conducted within what would become Great Basin National Park during the 1960s—some of which are a hard-to-image 4,900 years old and growing.
+A study was conducted to determine the incredible age of these trees within what would become Great Basin National Park during the 1960s—some of which are a hard-to-image 4,900 years old and growing.

 See the ancient Bristlecones and head back, or continue along the trail to see the only active glacier in Nevada.
 A continuation of the Bristlecone Trail, the Glacier Trail leads to a spectacular active glacier nestled beneath Wheeler Peak.